3 Types of Promotional Goals You Need to Think About

 - What attitudes and responses (positive and negative) could possibly emerge as a result of these promotions.
 Think of a possible counter-arguing and whether consumers will have enough time and ability to process it in the first place.

 Another important thing to think about when setting short-range goals is competition.
-How will these promotions fit with competition’s current communications?
+How will these promotions fit with the current communications of your competitors?
 The thing is, it’s possible to run a bad promotion, which, due to some sort of similarities, can confuse one’s brand with that of competitor’s or make it really hard for customers to differentiate between the two.

 Successful promotions, on the other hand, not only achieve set short-range goals but can also make people confused about competitors’ claims and put them in an unfavourable position.
 However, even if short-range goals were achieved, it shouldn’t be expected that customers will remember the brand or form a strong opinion about it just yet.